Skip to main content

 9. File Your BOI Report

-All businesses operating in the US or its territories will need to file a Beneficial Ownership Information Report.
+All businesses operating in the US or its territories can file a Beneficial Ownership Information Report (BOI).
 The BOI Report tells the government about the main people influencing your business (beneficial owners) and the person or people who form your business (company applicants).
-This information is filed on a private server with FinCEN.
+This information is filed on a private server with the U.S. Financial Crimes Enforcement Network (FinCEN).

 You can file your BOI Report yourself or hire us to do it for you.
 Either way, you have 90 days from when your business is formed to get your report in.
 Any changes to the information you submit will need to be filed within 30 days.